dfinity/portal/how-it-works/3_governance/01_network-nervous-system-nns.subpage.md

 Facilitated by the low computation and storage costs on the ICP, and since the NNS subnet is cross-subsidized by other subnets, voting on proposals is free of charge and a high volume of votes and proposals can be processed and stored on-chain.

-Two important canisters are the _governance canister_ that manages neurons, proposals, and the voting process, and the _ICP ledger canister_ that implements the ICP token that is used as the NNS governance token.
+Two important canisters are the _governance canister_ that manages neurons, proposals, and the voting process, and the _ICP ledger canister_ that implements the ICP token which is the NNS governance token.
-In addition, there are other canisters for special purposes, for example the _cycles minting canister (CMC)_ that is responsible to mint _cycles_ (the "gas" used for computation and storage on the ICP).
+In addition, there are other canisters for special purposes, for example the _cycles minting canister (CMC)_ that is responsible to mint _cycles_ - the "gas" used for computation and storage on the ICP.

 To allow for flexible governance evolution, the NNS canisters are _mutable smart contracts_.